-At low temperature, in the critical embedding, the current density $J$ becomes zero while the electric field $E$ remains a finite value, which corresponds to $\theta(u_{*})\to \pi/2$ from eq.~(\ref{eq:current_density}).
-Thus, one can see that $h'(u_{*}) = 0$ with finite $E$ and the effective temperature diverges at the critical embedding as shown in figure \ref{fig:effT}.
-At high temperature, on the other hand, if we can take the limit of $E\to 0$ (identical to $u_{*}\to u_{\rm H}$) in the black hole embedding, we obtain
+At low temperature, in the critical embedding, the current density, $J$, becomes zero, whereas the electric field, $E$, remains a finite value, which corresponds to $\theta(u_{*})\to \pi/2$ from eq.~(\ref{eq:current_density}).
+Thus, $h'(u_{*}) = 0$ with finite $E$, and the effective temperature diverges at the critical embedding (figure \ref{fig:effT}).
+Meanwhile, at high temperature, if we can take the limit of $E\to 0$ (identical to $u_{*}\to u_{\rm H}$) in the black hole embedding, we obtain

-Here, we used $g_{tt}\to 0$ in the limit of $u_{*}\to u_{\rm H}$.
-Therefore, we confirm that $\pi T_{\rm eff} \to 1/u_{\rm H} =\pi T$, that is, the effective temperature becomes identical to the heat bath temperature at $E=0$.
-In figure \ref{fig:effT}, we can see this behavior in the linear conduction regime at high temperature.
+where we used $g_{tt}\to 0$ in the limit of $u_{*}\to u_{\rm H}$.
+Therefore, we confirm that $\pi T_{\rm eff} \to 1/u_{\rm H} =\pi T$, i.e., the effective temperature becomes identical to the heat bath temperature at $E=0$.
+In figure \ref{fig:effT}, we can see this behavior in the linear conduction regime at high temperatures.
 As a result, the effective temperature clearly shows the qualitative difference between dielectric breakdown and linear conduction.